Jay25102/express-jobly/readme.md

 This is the Express backend for Jobly, version 2.

-You will most likely need to modify configure db.js and change the user and password credentials for connecting to a local postgresql database
+You will most likely need to modify db.js and change the user and password credentials for connecting to a local postgresql database

 To run this: